-15.3 Proprietor
+16.3 Directors

-The proprietor will receive training about safeguarding and child protection (including online safety), which is regularly updated.
+All directors receive training about safeguarding and child protection (including online safety) at induction, which is regularly updated.
 This is to make sure that they:

-- Have the knowledge and information needed to perform their functions and understand their responsibilities, such as providing strategic challenge - Can be assured that safeguarding policies and procedures are effective and support the school to deliver a robust whole-school approach to safeguarding
+- : Have the knowledge and information needed to perform their functions and understand their responsibilities, such as providing strategic challenge - : Can be assured that safeguarding policies and procedures are effective and support the school to deliver a robust whole-school approach to safeguarding

-As the proprietor may be required to act as the 'case manager' in the event that an allegation of abuse is made against the headteacher, they receive training in managing allegations for this purpose.
+As the chair of directors may be required to act as the 'case manager' in the event that an allegation of abuse is made against the headteacher, they receive training in managing allegations for this purpose.

-15.4 Recruitment - interview
+16.4 Recruitment - interview panels